gcalab/files/Methods in Microbiology/readme.md

+# Supplementary Notebooks

-# Supplimentary Notebooks for "The emergence of SARS-CoV-2 variants of concern in Australia by haplotype coalescence reveals a continental link to COVID-19 seasonality" Data Reproduction
+## The emergence of SARS-CoV-2 variants of concern in Australia by haplotype coalescence reveals a continental link to COVID-19 seasonality – Data Reproduction

-## Setup and Use
+### Setup and Use

 Below generally assumes knowledge of [Python (3.5+)](https://python.org) and [Jupyter](https://jupyter.org).\
 Knowledge of [Pandas](https://pandas.pydata.org) and [MatPlotLib](https://matplotlib.org) will help in understanding the scripts, but is not necessary.